MikMakQT/Lunchbot/README.md

 ## Key Features
 1. **Web Scraping:** The project utilizes web scraping to extract relevant information from restaurant menus' HTML pages.
-2. **Data Parsing:** Once the HTML is scraped, the data is parsed to extract the menu.
+2. **Data Parsing:** Once the HTML is scraped, the data is parsed to extract the lunch menus.
-3. **Slack Integration:** The processed data is seamlessly sent to a specified Slack channel using the Slack API, ensuring real-time updates for the users.
+3. **Slack Integration:** The processed data is sent to a specified Slack channel using the Slack API and uses to SocketModeHandler for handling voting system.
-4. **Interactive Voting:** Recipients on the Slack channel can engage in interactive voting.
-The project incorporates buttons to facilitate easy voting for the restaurant of their choice.
+4. **Interactive Voting:** Recipients on the Slack channel can use buttons to easily vote for the restaurant of their choice.
-5. **Voting Updates:** The voting results are dynamically updated in real-time, providing instant feedback to users as they cast their votes.
+5. **Voting Updates:** The voting results are automatically updated in real-time, providing instant results for the user.

 ## Install
 Before running the project, ensure you have the following prerequisites installed: